-The cost for the retreat is $159 and includes accommodations and three meals (breakfast Saturday, dinner Saturday, and breakfast Sunday).
+The cost for the retreat is $159 and includes accommodations and four meals (breakfast, lunch, and dinner on Saturday; and breakfast on Sunday).

 Cancellations made on or before March 30 can receive a full refund.
 Beginning March 31, we are only able to give a $59 refund and only if based on providential hindrances.
 Please contact Jennifer Dean to discuss if you are in this situation.

 We are committed to your spiritual growth and do not want finances to keep you away from this retreat.
 If you would like to request a scholarship, please indicate that on the registration form.

 If you are able to sponsor a brother with a half or full scholarship, please check the appropriate box on the registration form.

 Our 2017 retreat will be held at the YMCA

 information about Blue Ridge Assembly, go to blueridgeassembly.org.